andreaspreuss/cms-4/public/pages/docs/installing.md

 php -S localhost:8000 -t cms/public/
 </pre>

-Then open http://localhost:8000/ in your browser.
-Content files can be found in `public/pages` and configuration is in `public/config.php`.
+Then open http://localhost:8000/ in your browser then modify files in `public` folder.

 ## Installing from source code